 Frequently Asked Questions

-Then you should apply to be a student at Colorado.
-The best way would be to apply to the computer science and mention me specifically in your application.
+Then you should apply to be a student at Maryland.
+The best way would be to apply to computer science and mention me specifically in your application.
 After you submit an application, please drop me an e-mail (put GRADAPP-20XX in the subject) with your CV letting me know you applied.
 I may not reply, but it's still very useful!

 To help me quickly search for such e-mails (and to show that you've done your homework by reading this FAQ), please put GRADAPP-20XX in the subject line, where XX is the year you hope to enroll.